Circkoooooo/note-app/README.md

 # NoteApp

-This is a off-the-line note application that working in your browser.
+This is a off-the-line application to manage your notes.

+It have some ablities to makes the note general, such as `export note to Markdown`,`export note to Word` even `to excel`, and transform function such as `transform word to note`.
+Actrually, It really like a common office application.

 ## Quick start